-Based on the findings of the Terrestrial Flora Report (Umwelt 2022), one threatened species is Known to occur, 1 species has a High likelihood of occurring and 4 species have a Moderate likelihood of occurring within the Study Area (Table 3.3).
+Based on the findings of the Terrestrial Flora Report (Umwelt 2022), two threatened species are Known to occur, 1 species has a High likelihood of occurring and 3 species have a Moderate likelihood of occurring within the Study Area (Table 3.3).
 Potential habitat within the Study Area for these species includes vegetation communities in both remnant and regrowth condition.

-Figure 3.2 displays the known threatened species records (Cycas megacarpa only) within the Study Area and the associated habitat types.
+Figure 3.2 displays the known threatened species records (Cycas megacarpa and Samadera bidwillii) within the Study Area and the associated habitat types.